Residential Life FAQ

 17. Who will clean my bathroom?
 Do I need to bring bathroom cleaning supplies?

 Suite and private bathrooms are cleaned once a week by custodial staff.
-Custodians clean hall bathrooms daily.
+Custodians will clean shared hall bathrooms daily.
 Toilet paper is also supplied in both hall and suite-style bathrooms.
 Many students choose to bring a few basic cleaning supplies for basic spills and messes.

 18. Do I need to bring a shower curtain?